Nell Gwyn, Mistress of King Charles II of England

 © Unofficial Royalty 2020

-When King Charles II was restored to the English throne in 1660 after ten years of protectorate rule by Oliver Cromwell and his son Richard Cromwell, he quickly reinstated the theater which the Cromwells had banned.
+When King Charles II was restored to the English throne in 1660 after ten years of protectorate rule by Oliver Cromwell and his son Richard Cromwell, he quickly reinstated the theater that the Cromwells had banned.
 In 1663, the King’s Company, led by Thomas Killigrew, opened a new playhouse, the Theatre in Bridges Street, which was later rebuilt and renamed the Theatre Royal, Drury Lane.
 Mary Meggs, a former prostitute nicknamed “Orange Moll” and a friend of Madam Gwyn’s, was granted a license to sell fruit and sweetmeats within the theater.
 Orange Moll hired Nell and her older sister Rose as scantily clad “orange-girls” to sell her wares to the audience inside the theater.
 The orange-girls were exposed to aspects of theater life and London’s higher society.
 The actors at the theater were the King’s Company and King Charles II frequently attended performances.
 The orange-girls also served as messengers between men in the audience and actresses backstage.
 They received monetary tips for this role and some of these messages would end in sexual assignations.

 Previously in England, women’s roles had been played by boys or men.
 The new theatres were the first in England to feature actresses.
 Less than a year after becoming an orange-girl, fourteen-year-old Nell became an actress with the King’s Company.
 Nell could not read or write and had to learn her lines by having them read to her.
 Charles Hart, one of the fine male actors of the time, taught her the basics of acting, and John Lacy, a comic actor, and playwright, taught her dancing.
 Nell became the mistress of both John Lacy and Charles Hart.